wovo/hwcpp/docs/hwcpp-targets.md

-The board has a micro-usb connector which is connected to the chip's USB slave pins and can power the board,  but this connector can't be used for hands-off bootloading.
+The board has a micro-usb connector which is connected to the chip's USB slave pins and can power the board,  but this connector can't be used for hands-off bootloading because, even with a bootloader installed, it has no means to force the chip into bootload mode.

-There is a reset button and  pins that determine the bootmode are available on two jumpers, hence chip can be programmed in any way supported by the chip, but this requires fiddling with the jumpers and pressing the reset button.
+There is a reset button, and  pins that determine the bootmode are available on two jumpers, hence chip can be programmed in any way supported by the chip, but this requires fiddling with the jumpers and pressing the reset button.